im89097733/roxy/README.md

 2) there is some resource sprawl as I have been testing the scripts and since the kill script does not yet comprehensively cleanup the VPC trail

 3) the RDS build script is not created yet.  so this app will not actually work end-end because there is neither a new RDS in the new VPC nor a route from the new VPC to the initial RDS.
 If you were to put a new RDS in the new VPC, the code in DBAccess.java would need to be modified to point to the new RDS.
 Or, alternatively, leave the code as is and configure a route between the new VPC and the initial RDS.

+4) something amiss with the ELB routing from the internet.  the TG is showing two healthy instances so we know the ELB can find the url on the inside.  so it is some problem with external access to the ELB